Forensic expertise and the exchange of forensic data is vital to international investigations.

 Police in member countries can submit a DNA profile from offenders, crime scenes, missing persons and unidentified bodies to INTERPOL’s automated DNA database.
 The database search result is provided within 15 minutes.

-Known as the DNA Gateway, the database was initiated in 2002 with a single DNA profile, but by October 2015 it contained more than 158,000 DNA profiles contributed by 73 member countries.
+Known as the DNA Gateway, the database was initiated in 2002 and by October 2015 contained more than 158,000 DNA profiles contributed by 73 member countries.

 Participating countries actively use the DNA Gateway as a tool in their criminal investigations, and it regularly detects potential links between DNA profiles submitted by member countries.
 Searches of the database by member countries led to 72 international hits during the period from January to October 2015.

 Member countries can access the database via the organization’s I-24/7 global police communications system and, upon request, access can be extended beyond the member countries’ National Central Bureaus to forensic centres and laboratories.